junaidprodeveloper/Iconic/README.md

 </button>
 ```

-Never rely on an icon alone to convey status or meaning without a text alternative somewhere (visible label, `aria-label`, or `title`).
+Never rely on an icon alone to convey status or meaning without a text alternative somewhere.

 ---

 ## Framework Usage

 ### React

-Iconic works with plain class names, so no separate React package is required:

 ```jsx
 function DeleteButton() {